-6.2 Appointment of an Investigator -- Upon receipt of written charges from an AR, ACA, Group Chair, or directly from an ASRC member, the ASRC Chair will appoint an investigator who was not involved in the incident.
-The investigator when questioning the accused individual(s) will provide written notice of sufficient detail of the nature of the investigation, conduct the inquiry at a reasonable time of day, interview for a reasonable duration, give the accused individual(s) periods for rest and personal necessities, and will not use offensive language or offer any incentive as an inducement to answer any questions.
+B. Appointment of an Investigator -- Upon receipt of written charges from an AR, ACA, Group Chairman, or directly from an ASRC member, the ASRC Chair will appoint an investigator who was not involved in the incident.
+The investigator, when questioning the accused individual(s), will provide written notice in sufficient detail as to the nature of the investigation, conduct the inquiry at a reasonable time of day, interview for a reasonable duration, give the accused individual(s) periods for rest and personal necessities, and will not use offensive language or offer any incentive as an inducement to answer any questions.

-If a recording of any inquiry is made, and if a transcript of such interrogation is made, the accused individual(s) shall be entitled to a copy without charge.
+1. If a recording of any inquiry is made, and if a transcript of such inquiry is made, the accused individual(s) shall be entitled to a copy without charge.

-The investigator shall interview the accused person, the accusers, and collect information from others that is pertinent to the charges.
+2. The investigator shall interview the accused person, the accusers, and collect information from others that are pertinent to the charges.
 The investigator shall determine whether sufficient evidence is available to proceed or if the charges should be dropped.
-The investigator’s determination will be forwarded to the ASRC Chair.
+The investigator’s recommendation will be forwarded to the ASRC Chair.